ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 So, what do we mean with much faster execution?
 We put a lot of effort into reducing our memory footprint to execute more in parallel.

-OK, let's have a look at Hot Chocolate 11 compared to GraphQL .NET Server 4.3.1.
+Let's have a look at how Hot Chocolate 11 compares to GraphQL .NET Server 4.3.1.

 | Server           | Benchmark                  |    Time |  Allocated |
 | ---------------- | -------------------------- | ------: | ---------: |